Links text:

 As my ‘feel’ for the spaces of gathering and showing extended, I had more understanding of where things might be occurring that would be of interest to gather, and where I might situate these materials when constructed into the new piece.
 On subsequent visits, I gathered in multiple ways and concurrently, from James’s position, further exploring the area to the left with travelator on/off points, and from just outside the space, sounds that in quiet moments might be heard in it.

-Connecting my experiencing the multifactedness of sound and spaces with affect theory, resulted in an understanding that for an affective response, for a microshock (Massumi), to occur, ‘stuff’ needs to active, shifting and changing and that my ‘microelements’ are bits of ‘stuff’ that I can then actively bring together to make an affecting ‘space’.
-Speculatively gathering, but with a ‘plan’, and in the reviewing following my ‘affect heuristic’, to see what I would ‘find’, what might become ‘visible’, I recognised that I could utilise the meeting of the ‘characters’ on the stage as a form of a non-dramatic active coming together, and that the materials from the left I could work with and coalesce them into a second grouping of image and sound, with constant small change and movement, similar but slightly different to the first.
+Connecting my experiencing of the multifactedness of sound and spaces with affect theory resulted in an understanding that for an affective response, for a microshock (Massumi), to occur, stuff needs to active, shifting and changing and that my ‘microelements’ are bits of stuff that I can then actively bring together to make an affecting ‘space’.
+I am speculatively gathering, but with a ‘plan’; and in that and the reviewing following my ‘affect heuristic’ to see what I would ‘find’, what might become ‘visible’.
+I recognised that I could utilise the meeting of the ‘characters’ on the stage as a form of a non-dramatic active coming together, and that the materials from the left I could work with, and combine them into a second grouping of image and sound, with constant small change and movement, similar but slightly different to the first.

 Additional materials/microelements:

-I had gathered materials around the activity of devising, and additionally sounds that ‘made up the space’, microelements that are ‘not (a) smaller perception; it’s a perception of a qualitatively different kind.
-It’s something that is felt without registering consciously.
-It registers only in its effects.’
+I had gathered materials around the activity of devising, and additionally sounds that ‘made up the space’; microelementsthat are ‘not [a] smaller perception; [but] a perception of a qualitatively different kind… something that is felt without registering consciously [which] registers only in its effects.’
 (Massumi 2009 p.2).
-These sounds elements of the everyday and commonplace of the space, ‘made’ by something occurring, maybe not seen, heard or noticed, until given a ‘space’ to be parts of.
-Using contact microphones on the travelators, gathering ‘internal’ sounds, a hum and judder, footsteps on and off, ‘bodies’ shifting on them.
+These sound elements of the everyday and commonplace of the space, ‘made’ by something occurring, maybe not seen, heard or noticed, until given a ‘space’ to be part of.
+Using contact microphones on the travelators allowed gathering of ‘internal’ sounds, a hum and judder, footsteps on and off, ‘bodies’ shifting on them.
 With a coil microphone, sounds that we just about hear from the motors and lights, but in a form I could separate from the hubbub of the space.
-I gathered sounds that came into the space, these giving an extended ‘view’ into a wider ‘commonplace audio ecology’ sounds of being in a still semi-industrial area of the city, a grinder cutting, background traffic, seagulls.
+I gathered sounds that came into the space, which give an extended ‘view’ into a wider ‘commonplace audio ecology’ sounds of being in a still semi-industrial area of the city: a grinder cutting, background traffic, seagulls.